devOleksandr/Chat-CRM-Backend/src/auth/README.md

 # Auth Module

 Authentication and authorization module for "The Little Black Book" system with JWT tokens, password reset, and user registration capabilities.
+Supports both admin interface (with authentication) and mobile app (without authentication for certain endpoints).

 ## Features